Angela Rogensues

 Founder & Principal Consultant

-Angela holds a Bachelor of Science from Michigan State University and a Master of Arts from DePaul University.
-In addition to her professional and political commitments, she lives in Warren with her partner Dustin, two dogs, and two cats.
-She is also a proud aunt to two nephews and a niece.
+Angela lives in Warren, Michigan with her partner Dustin, two dogs, and two cats and is a proud aunt to two nephews and a niece.

 Danielle Ferguson